haani-niyaz/teamworkgit/README.md

-+ Instead of doing a git pull you can do the following to check what is different between the remote and local:
++ You can do the following to check what is different between the remote and local:

 ```python
 # fetch remote branch within local branch